 Third Floor Galleries

-Warhol in Southern Collections will feature over 100 Warhol works from 1964-1983 including the famous Campbell’s Soup can series and brightly colored Marilyn Monroe prints.
-These works are all from museums and private collectors located in the South.
-Five life-size resin and acrylic Andy Warhols created by contemporary artist Jack Dowd will be installed at the entrance to the gallery.
-This show will run in conjunction with the celebration of Columbus Museum’s 60th anniversary.
+Warhol in Southern Collections features over 100 works, produced during the 1960s, 70s, and 80s, from museums and private collectors throughout the South.
+Life-size resin and acrylic sculptures of Andy Warhol created by contemporary artist Jack Dowd are installed at the entrance to the gallery.

-This exhibition is made possible by the generous funding of the Norman S. and Emmy Lou P. Illges Foundation.
+This exhibition is made possible by the generous funding from the Norman S. and Emmy Lou P. Illges Foundation.